srand/pam/README.rst

   zlib.add_toolchain_group(toolchains)

-  # Let's utilize the zlib library by building the zpipe example found in the tarball.
+  # Let's utilize the zlib library by building the zpipe example found in
+  # the zlib tarball.
   zpipe = CXXExecutable('zpipe')

   # Add sources